aidatuhcic/a3web/README.md

 TERRIE-ANN

   Realistic Goal(s):
-  - design footer at bottom of page
+  - update footer design
   - update team section
-  - create project gallery and team (staff) pages to link to home page
+  - create project gallery and team (staff) page html structure
+  - add css sections to the main file according to what is required for the pages

   Measures of progress:
-   - icons and team images added to image folder
-   - working links to social media sites from image icons
+   - add links to images in html
-   - footer in place and matching colour pallette
+   - create html page structure for project gallery and about pages
+   - add css code to ensure images and text are aligned in columns for the team page
+   - add css code to make sure that the images and texts are alugned for the gallery page
    - html and css pages updated for footer and connecting pages

-  Due: 17/11/2021
+  Due: 06/12/2021

 AIDA